AnYa-international/Microsoft-365-Security/Office/README.md

 ## Shell Application.xlsm
 The macro contained within this Excel document to execute a Calculator (calc.exe) through the use of the "Shell.Application" object.

+## Excel DDE.xlsm
+This Excel document contains a VBA macro which uses Dynamic Data Exchange (DDE) to execute the Calculator application (calc.exe).
+The macro creates an instance of the Excel Application object and uses the DEInitiate method to execute the Calculator (calc.exe) application.